build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
-> **Best Practice:** We used AWS ECR to choose the automatic authentication mechanism， modify `clusters/dev-cluster/flux-system/kustomization.yaml` and add the `--aws-autologin-for-ecr` parameter through patching.
+> **Best Practice:** We used AWS ECR to choose the automatic authentication mechanism, modify `clusters/dev-cluster/flux-system/kustomization.yaml` and add the `--aws-autologin-for-ecr` parameter through patching.

 ##### 4.2.4 Setting image update policy